 The 24 stitches provided with the ONE are shown in the chart below:

 The ONE comes with a host of accessories which fit into the units storage compartment.
 These include five presser feet: all-purpose, zipper, buttonhole, blind hem, and special purpose.
 Also provided are a pack of needles, bobbins, a spool pin and felt, thread spool caps, a seam puller, a screwdriver, and a lint brush.
 In addition, the unit comes with a soft cover, an instruction manual, an introduction DVD, a foot control and a power cord.
 It is nice to see that the power cord is provided.
 Occasionally a power cord needs to be bought separately and that can be annoying.

 The Singer ONE is covered by a 25 year limited manufacturer warranty which actually provides the following: 25 years on the sewing machine head, 5-years on electronics and 1-year on adjustments and belts, bulbs, rings and attachments.
-You can view the full electronic sewing machine warranty on the Singer website here.
 In terms of weight the Singer website indicates that the ONE weighs in at 18.5 lbs however a number of other online sources quote a weight of about 17 lbs.

 POST YOUR COMMENTS